-My sincere hope is that anyone ever faced with the harrowing decent into death over life types of thinking will find the love and support that they need to begin healing.
-My firm belief is that even though the urge to die by suicide comes from a completely understandable set of circumstances, life is better than death because the knowledge gained and potential to experience joy makes it worth the difficulty.
-Even when the suffering of BPD remains because change takes time, there is always hope for making things better, and suicide is therefore arguably always the wrong answer.
-Learning how to live with BPD can dramatically reduce suffering and suicidal thinking can be corrected.
+My sincere hope is that anyone ever faced with the harrowing descent into death over life types of thinking will find the love and support that they need to begin healing.
+My firm belief is that even though the urge to die by suicide comes from a typical and understandable set of circumstances, life is better than death because the knowledge gained and potential to experience joy makes it worth the difficulty.
+Even when the suffering of BPD remains because change takes time, there is always hope for making things better, and suicide is therefore arguably still the wrong answer.
+Learning how to live with BPD can dramatically reduce suffering, and suicidal thinking can be corrected.
 I have no intention to glamorize suicide by writing this article and would never encourage following through with such an act.

 Perhaps the number one thing to understand about suicide and BPD is that it is associated with the urge to escape unbearable emotional pain, quite often occurring in connection with disturbed relationships (or a lack of relationships) with significant others.
-When important relationships become compromised, unhealthy, or non-existent, there can be feelings of rejection, feeling unwanted, feeling abandoned, feeling misunderstood, feeling alone, feeling ashamed and worthless that can accumulate to the point of wanting to give up on life.
+When relationships become compromised, unhealthy, or non-existent, there can be feelings of rejection, feeling unwanted, feeling abandoned, feeling misunderstood, feeling alone, feeling ashamed and worthless that can accumulate to the point of wanting to give up on life.

 When relationships (with self and with others) do not function in a way that emotions and related thoughts can be understood, processed and adjusted, the emotional pain can become repetitious, incessant, compounding and overwhelming.
-And because it is confirmed scientifically that those with BPD experience their emotions differently than others… with much more intensity and frequency… the emotional experience for those with BPD becomes like a torture that is beyond exquisite, beyond words, beyond imagination and conception to the ignorant or insensitive outsider.
+And because it is confirmed scientifically that those with BPD experience their emotions differently than others… with much more intensity and frequency… the emotional experience for those with BPD becomes like torture that is beyond exquisite, beyond words, beyond imagination and conception to the ignorant or insensitive outsider.